Brand Names: Proleukin

 Aldesleukin is a cancer medication that interferes with tumor growth.

-Aldesleukin may also be used for other purposes not listed in this medication guide.
+Aldesleukin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of aldesleukin (Proleukin)?